microsoft/WhatTheHack/000-HowToHack/WTH-HowToHostAHack.md

 It is important to work with the event stakeholder to decide how attendees will access Azure.
 Some organizations may provide individuals with their own subscriptions.
 Other organizations may provide access to a shared subscription created specifically for attendees to use during the hack event.

 If the organization provides the attendees with access to an Azure subscription, it is a good practice to share what the predicted cost of Azure resources used during the hack will be.
 No one wants a surprise bill at the end.
+It is also important to make sure the subscription is not tied to any Azure Policy definitions that may impact the creation of necessary resources.

 If the organization is not providing access to an Azure subscription for the hack, attendees will need to provide there own.